DjangoGirls/tutorial-extensions/en/add_wagtail_to_your_website/wagtail_integration_adding_homepage/README.md

 Enter the title and content and then click `Publish` to save the content and publish the page.
-Notice how we do not have a `publish()` method in our model because the Wagtail base class `Page` model which we inherit from already takes care of that for us and we do not need to do extra work to ensure we can publish posts while saving the timestamp for when the post was published.
+Notice how we do not have a `publish()` method in our model because the Wagtail base class `Page` model which we inherit from already takes care of that for us.
+Therefore we do not need to do extra work to ensure we can publish posts while saving the timestamp for when the post was published.